Redrhino exists to support the Lapalala Wilderness School (LWS) in the Waterberg, South Africa.

-The profits generated from the sale of Redrhino scarves are donated in their entirety to the continued running of the school, and with a particular focus on the school’s Youth Development Programme which identifies and educates young learners from disadvantaged rural areas who show potential and passion to become the next conservation leaders.
+The profits generated from the sale of Redrhino scarves are donated in their entirety for the continued running of the school.
+A particular focus is on the school’s Youth Development Programme, which identifies and educates young learners from disadvantaged rural areas who show potential and passion to become the next conservation leaders.

 A big thank you to each and every one of our scarf customers!

 Thanks to you Redrhino donated €8,100 / Rand 141,600 to the Lapalala Wilderness School at the end of 2021!